Paul D. Taylor: Career

-Taylor joined the United States Foreign Service in 1960 and served in diplomatic assignments for two or three years each in Quito, Ecuador, Bangkok, Thailand, Sao Paulo, Brazil, and Madrid, Spain.
+Taylor joined the United States Foreign Service in 1960 and served in diplomatic assignments for two or three years each in Quito, Ecuador, Bangkok, Thailand, São Paulo, Brazil, and Madrid, Spain.
 From 1981 to 1984, he was deputy chief of mission in Guatemala and Chargé d'Affaires in 1984.
 From 1985 to 1988, he served as Deputy Assistant Secretary of State for Inter-American Affairs.
 On April 11, 1988, President Ronald Reagan nominated him to be the United States Ambassador to the Dominican Republic.
 He was appointed to this post on July 11, 1988, presented his credentials on 18 August 1988, and left that post on January 9, 1992.
 His final posting in the Foreign Service was as State Department advisor to the president of the Naval War College in Newport, Rhode Island from 1992 to 1994.

 After retiring from the Foreign Service, Taylor returned to the Naval War College faculty as a researcher.
 While serving in this role, he edited volumes on maritime strategy that were translated into Spanish and Portuguese, becoming the college's first publication in a foreign language.
 Following his retirement from full-time work, he continued to teach elective courses at the Naval War College on Latin America, the Caribbean region, and international economics.